-Over the years I’ve shared with you countless recipes for biryani, that delicious rice dish so beloved by Indians and lovers of Indian food.
-While making one may seem daunting to anyone who hasn’t made a biryani before, I am here today to tell you that it’s really not that hard.
-In fact, you can make this authentic and delicious one-pot Vegetable Biryani recipe I am about to share with you in just over 30 minutes.
+Over the years I've shared with you countless recipes for veg biryani (vegetable biryani or vegetarian biryani), that delicious rice dish so beloved by Indians and lovers of Indian food.
+While making one may seem daunting to anyone who hasn't made a biryani before, I am here today to tell you that it's really not that hard.
+In fact, you can make this authentic and delicious, one-pot, restaurant-style Vegetable Biryani recipe I am about to share with you in just over 30 minutes.

 And it tastes so good, you will wish you had made more.

-This is a true and traditional biryani.
-Just because it doesn’t take half a day to make, or because you get some help from the microwave, does not make it any less authentic.
-The flavors are exactly the same, you have all the fun, and nobody’s the wiser.
-Now who’s the smart one?
+This is a true and traditional layered vegetable biryani, and once you've made it and eaten it, I know you'll be back to tell me it's the best veg biryani you've ever eaten.
+Just because it doesn't take half a day to make, or because you get some help from the microwave, does not make it any less authentic.
+The flavors are exactly the same, you have all the fun, and nobody's the wiser.
+Now who's the smart one?

-- Just because this recipe includes shortened cooking times, it does not mean you can compromise on the ingredients as well.
+- Just because this recipe includes shortened cooking times, it does not mean you can compromise on the ingredients you do need to use.
 For an amazing tasting biryani, which is what you want, make sure you use the correct ingredients.
 They are all easily available online or at an Indian grocery store.

 - I use baked tofu or super firm tofu in my biryani for more protein.
 I want to say you can use chickpeas, if you'd prefer a bean instead, but honestly, I'd rather not.
 Beans in a biryani are just...strange.

 - The vegan yogurt is really important for the moisture and flavor in this recipe, so don't substitute it.
 I use my own homemade vegan cultured cashew yogurt, and I can guarantee that it makes a fabulous biryani, but a storebought one would work as well.